• Skip to primary navigation

 1 - Walnut Oil

 We often use walnut oil instead of hazelnut oil.
-It adds a deep, nutty flavor that's really good in all kinds of dishes.
-We find it perfect for dressing salads and for adding to baked goods.
+It adds a deep, nutty flavor that's really good in all kinds of dishes, with warm, slightly bitter notes typical of English walnut (Juglans regia).

 For those looking to get creative in the kitchen, walnut oil's your go-to.
-It's not just about the switch; it's about enhancing what you cook.
-We always have a bottle on our shelf.
+It's not just about the switch; it's about improving what you cook.

 We also stumbled upon an insightful read about alternatives to this oil.
 For more ideas on switching things up in your dishes, check out substitutes for walnut oil.
-This guide helped us a lot.

 2 - Almond Oil

-Almond oil steps in smoothly for hazelnut oil.
+Almond oil steps in smoothly for hazelnut oil (from the sweet almond tree, Prunus dulcis).
 Its light flavor works wonders in sweets and dressings.
-It's a straight-up 1:1 substitute, making things easy.

 We've tossed it in with our pancake mix for a slight almond kick.
 The outcome?
-Fluffy, with a hint of nuttiness that elevates the whole breakfast game.

 Almond oil isn't just a backup; it's a solid choice on its own.
 We keep it handy for moments of inspiration.